 If I had to pick only two stretches before doing the wheel, it would be cobra and camel.
-Camel not only stretches our front and back bodies but helps with your back strength (like the bow pose).
+Camel stretches our front and back bodies and helps with your back strength (like the bow pose).

 Wheel and Wheel Pushups

-In the stretch for back flexibility routine, you will be spending a while in the wheel because the wheel is the number one most effective pose to open up and get deeper into the wheel.
-That’s what I discovered over the course of my training.
-Even when I spend half an hour stretching before doing the wheel, there is a huge improvement from my first to my third wheel.
+In the stretch for back flexibility routine, you will spend a while in the wheel because the wheel is the number one most effective pose to open up and get deeper into the wheel.
+That’s what I discovered throughout my training.
+Even when I spend half an hour stretching before doing the wheel, there is a massive improvement from my first to my third wheel.
 The issue is that the wheel is hard for beginners.
 I couldn’t do it at all at first.
 The best way to improve is to keep trying.
 Once you manage one wheel, you don’t have to do the other ones.
-Aim for one wheel, then do the pushups, then try the one-legged wheel exercises in the routine.
+Aim for one wheel, do the pushups, and try the one-legged wheel exercises in the routine.

 Wait!
 Is It Even Back Flexibility or Back Strength?